cfpb/sbl-project/features/features.md

 1. As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process.
     - First name
     - Last name
-    ~~- Work phone?~~ - My understanding is that we will collect a contact phone number for the filing at the sign and submit step
+    - ~~- Work phone?~~ - My understanding is that we will collect a financial institution contact phone number at the sign and submit step
 1. As a filer, I would like to associate myself with one or more FIs, so that I can manage all of the filings I’m responsible for in one place.
 1. As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of that institution.
 1. As a filer, I want to be able to search for and select my financial institution(s) by name, so that I can file on behalf of that institution.
+1. As a filer, I would like instructions on what to do if my  financial institution is not in the CFPB’s database, so that I can add my institution to the database.
+1. As a filer, I would like instructions on what to do if my email domain is not registered with the CFPB, so that I can create a user profile and access the filing platform.
+1. As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my FI with GLEIF so I can create an account associated with that FI.
+1. As a filer, I want to associate my account with a financial institution, so I can file on behalf of that institution.
+1. As a filer, I want to choose which institution(s) I want to be affiliated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.
+1. As a filer, I want to view my list of FIs I’m associated with, so I know which FIs I need to file for.
+1. [This is not a visual thing] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
 1. [Move to Manage User Profile - What is this one getting at?]
 As a filer, I would like to know which FIs are already associated with my email domain.
-1. As a filer, I would like instructions on what to do if my  financial institution is not in the CFPB’s database, so that I can add my institution to the database.
-1. As a filer, I would like instructions on what to do if my email domain is not registered with CFPB, so that...
-2. As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my FI with GLEIF so I can create an account associated with that FI.
-3. As a filer, I want to associate my account with a financial institution, so I can file on behalf of that institution.
-4. As a filer, I want to choose which institution(s) I want to be affiliated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.
-5. As a filer, I want to view my list of FIs I’m associated with, so I know which FIs I need to file for.
-6. [This is not a visual thing] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.

 #### Technical requirements